ese5160/PLANT_SURVIVAL_SYSTEM/README.md

 - **SRS 05**: The PIR motion sensor activated a buzzer, fan and puppet deterrent for 5 seconds upon motion.
 It was overrideable by button.

-- **SRS 06**: Over the Air firmware update on button click for the GUI
+- **SRS 06**: Over the Air firmware update on button click for the GUI.

 - **SRS 07**: Notifications were sent via email to alert users about critical conditions like temperature extremes or low nutrients.